-Speed Limit AmendmentsOptimize Mobility, Strengthen the Economy, Zero Fatalities, by Kristen Hoschouer.
+Speed Limit AmendmentsOptimize Mobility, Zero Crashes, Injuries and Fatalities, by Kristen Hoschouer.

 A number of bills passed by the legislature this past session affect Utah roads and highways.
 One of these bills was HB 83: Speed Limit Amendments.
 This bill expands portions of I-15, I-80, and I-84 where the Utah Department of Transportation may establish a posted speed limit that exceeds 75 miles per hour.
 These sections of freeway include, portions of I-15 from Santaquin to St. George and from Brigham City to the Utah-Idaho border.
 Portions of I-80 potentially affected will be from Grantsville to the Utah-Nevada border and I-84 from Tremonton to the Utah-Idaho border.